 I challenge you to also plant a few things that most of the family likes to eat but maybe one of the kids does not.
 Children who are involved in growing and caring for a plant in the garden are more likely to want to try it after they have planted it, cared for it and then harvested it for dinner.
 The Kitchen Garden Box® has been designed to get your children involved in the growing process and includes information and projects they can work on and help you with.

 Try one or two plants to begin with and allow your family to experience the benefits of growing fresh food.
 Planting a large number of one thing can lead to overwhelm and the whole family being sick of the sight of that vegetable.
 Success with one or two plants that everyone enjoys – such as lettuce or a herb can create the motivation to grow more.

 Not everything will grow in your garden.
 Nature provides no guarantees.
 Not all seeds will germinate and snails may feast on the prize seedlings you have spent weeks raising and monitoring.
 Be prepared for some failures.
-Make sure you download my guide to 6 Easy to Grow Vegetables at the end of this post.
-These plants may all be grown in either posts or the ground and are robust, with very few special care requirements.
+Make sure you download my Seasonal Planting Guide at the end of this post to help guide you to successful harvests.

 There are many factors that lead to a plant developing to maturity and producing a wonderful fresh harvest.
 Over time if you persist the successes will far outnumber any failures.

 Sow your seeds at the right time of year.
 Read the instructions on the seed packet, or the plant label.

 Check the following to ensure you are increasing your chances of success:

 Growing a few vegetables in your garden, or in pots does not take much time.

 You do need to ensure that: